-The application for this program is currently open.
-The deadline to apply for Fall 2019 programs is March 1, 2019.
+This program has an early application deadline.
+The deadlines to apply for Spring and Spring Break programming is September 15th and March 1st for Fall and Academic Year programming.
 After the deadline, the Office of International Programs Study Abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo email.
 Then, please apply for your program's application as listed on the 'Homepage' link at the very top.

 See the Budget Sheet above.

 Students pay the same tuition and general fee to Valparaiso University for the term(s) abroad.
 Any scholarships or financial aid apply, except for aid that requires on-campus participation (work-study and some athletic and music scholarships).
 Housing will be charged at the rate set by Central College.

 Start your scholarships & funding search as early as possible so that you are able to plan and ensure you are able to meet any deadlines.
 Your study abroad advisor can also help you with brainstorming potential resources as well.

 Program Contact Information

 Cherelle Dunn - Study Abroad Coordinator Office: Gandhi-King Center, Union 2nd floor